+- i.
 Pitch boundaries are clearly demarcated using an appropriate boundary treatment and landscaping which is sensitive to the local context.
-There should be a clear delineation between public and private areas and between residential and non-residential areas.
+There should be a clear delineation between public and private areas and between residential and non-residential areas. - ii.

-- ii.
 The site layout gives adequate consideration to pedestrian safety, cycle movements and vehicle movements and provides adequate space for vehicles towing caravans to enter, exit and manoeuvre around the site and for refuse collections. - iii.
-All necessary utilities can be provided on the site including mains water, electricity supply, surface water and foul water drainage, sanitation and provision for the screened storage and collection of waste including recycling. - iv.
-Sites of 5 or more pitches should include a communal recreation area for children where suitable provision is not available within walking distance.
+All necessary utilities can be provided on the site including mains water, electricity supply, surfacewater and foulwater drainage, sanitation and provision for the screened storage and collection of waste including recycling. - iv.
+The site should include a communal recreation area for children where suitable provision is not available within walking distance.
 Play areas should be designed in consultation with the site manager and residents and should meet local authority standards.